ashleygwilliams/npm-git-benchmark/ANALYSIS.md

 In fact, the main product at npm is the npm Registry- a very large and semi-elaborate set of services that enable both the CLI client and the website to function.
-Long ago, the npm Registry used to be a simple CouchApp built on top of CouchDB- but over the years, it has grown and changed, specifically for the purposes of improving uptime and performance.
+Long ago, the npm Registry used to be a simple Couch application built on top of CouchDB- but over the years, it has grown and changed, specifically for the purposes of improving uptime and performance.

 Even just a brief glance at some of the data around the activity on registry reveals pretty awesome numbers.
-If you compare numbers from November 1, 2015 to 2016- you'd watch the rolling weekly downloads count jump from 18B to 52B, so roughly 300% growth!
+If you compare numbers from November 1, 2015 to 2016- you'd watch the rolling 365-day downloads count jump from 18B to 52B, so roughly 300% growth!
 And if you think that number is big, jsut go back one more year to 2014, when there were only 3.4B rolling weekly downloads.
 I'll do the math for you- that's 1500% growth over just 2 years!

 ![downloads](assets/downloads.png)

-A growth in scale can often threaten the uptime of a service, but on that metric, the npm registry has really shown.
-Current uptime rounds up to 100%!
+A growth in scale can often threaten the uptime of a service, but on that metric, the npm registry has really shone.
+Current uptime is better than 99.95%!

 If you want to checkout the uptime on our services, take a look at http://ping.npmjs.com/.
 (And for status issues- always check out http://status.npmjs.com).